fishinwind/workshop/rst/Block_1/class-8.rst

-Class 8 : Working in a cluster environment
+Class 8 : Working in a cluster environment (part 2)
 ===================================================

 We will go over a common scenario in bioinformatics in which you can